Some frequently-asked and / or frequently-answered questions about California Driving: A Survival Guide:

 Well, something’s got to help pay the hosting bills.
 I try to make them unobtrusive, but if they irritate you, I’m sure there are ways to suppress them on your browser.

-I’ve taken all of the photos and images in California Driving (except for the various third party logos) and the associated California and Nevada From The Side Of The Road gallery over the past twenty years or so on the trips I’ve done through the deserts, mountains, valleys, and cities of California.
+I’ve taken all of the photos and images in California Driving (except for the various third party logos) and the associated California and Nevada From The Side Of The Road gallery over the past twenty years or so on the trips I’ve done through the deserts, mountains, valleys, and cities of California (and Nevada and Utah, for that matter).
 Where do I find these sights?
 Mostly on the side of the road, of course, but some of these things are a little off the beaten track — I just stumble onto most of them by accident while looking for something else.
 For example, the dead-car-under-the-Exxon-sign heading the introduction page resulted from a trip I took to Yosemite, hoping to do a few nice Ansel Adams-ish landscapes of El Capitan or Half Dome.
 But half way there, there was this car… and that’s pretty much all I took, the whole trip.
 I guess nice landscapes are not really my cup of tea.

-For the record (since I get a lot of questions about this), nowadays I mostly use a Nikon D800 or an older Nikon D300 DSLR with a bunch of different lenses, a Canon Powershot G12, and (inevitably) an iPhone (with Instagram, even more inevitably), but over the years I’ve also used a variety of cameras ranging from a Sinar 4×5 view camera that I dragged thousands of miles through the deserts and across the mountains, to a couple of Pentax and Mamiya medium format cameras, to a sturdy little Nikon FM2n (I think I like the iPhone the best of all my cameras).
+For the record (since I get a lot of questions about this), nowadays I mostly use a Nikon D800 DSLR with a bunch of different lenses, a Canon Powershot G12, and (inevitably) an iPhone (with Instagram, even more inevitably), but over the years I’ve also used a variety of cameras ranging from a Sinar 4×5 view camera that I dragged thousands of miles through the deserts and across the mountains, to a couple of Pentax and Mamiya medium format cameras, to a sturdy little Nikon FM2n (I think I like the iPhone the best of all my cameras).